maziac/DeZog/documentation/zsimPeripherals.md

 The business logic is directly added as javascript code to the simulator.
 The UI code is added to the ZSimulator view.

-At the end of this document there is an example that will add a joystick interface to show both.
+There is an example project provided that shows how to implement the simulation into a project: [z80-peripherals-sample](https://github.com/maziac/z80-peripherals-sample).

 # Configuration